SignPath/website/docs/code-signing/windows-platform.md

 The digest algorithm defaults to SHA-1.
 However, you need to use at least SHA-2 for any practical purpose.
 The most common choice is SHA-256 (SHA-2 algorithm with 256-bit digests).
 The certificate can be a PFX file or a certificate from a Windows certificate store.

 * If a PFX file contains a password protected private key, the password must be specified using an additional parameter.
 Alternatively, the private key can be provided by a CSP (see below).
 * A certificate can be stored in a certificate store.
-In this case, you must provide the certificate name or thumbprint.
+In this case, you need to provide the certificate name or thumbprint.
 (A certificate from the Windows certificate store can be chosen automatically, but this is fragile and therefore not recommended.)
 * You can also use a hardware security module through the Windows certificate store.

 ### SHA-1 vs SHA-2